bsna-rjt/React-TodoListApp/README.md

 4. used map to show data of array using .map

 5. using filter to display all numbers in an array except 3

+6. key in react to identify unique items in array

+-> key is used in map and filter to identify unique item for deletion purpose